Skip to main content

 StatusDescription

-PaymentInitiationRequestExpiredThe payment initiation request has expired while awaiting user interaction.
+PaymentInitiationRequestExpiredThe payment initiation request has expired whilst awaiting user interaction.
 More information on this can be found here.

 Subscribe to Webhooks